-After a 30 day grace period, Nevada courts issue bench warrants to people who do not handle their traffic tickets.
-And people must be given the opportunity to do community service in lieu of paying the fine before a bench warrant can issue.
+If you are charged with a misdemeanor, failing to pay will cause the court to issue a bench warrant.
+People must be given the opportunity to do community service in lieu of paying the fine before a bench warrant can issue.

 Once a person has a bench warrant, he/she cannot get rid of it just by paying the fine…